rcltech/hall-booking-system/README.md

-# Hall Booking System - HaBoS
+# Owl - RC Lee Hall Booking System

 ### To open issues for project enhancement
 Open issues according to the project enhancement template.